Here are the top Institutional holders of Bilibili Inc. (BILI) shares

 The top institutional shareholder in the company is FMR, LLC with over 10.79 million shares valued at $925.07 million.
 The investor’s holdings represent 4.12% of the BILI Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Alibaba Group Holding Ltd with 10.0 million shares valued at $857.2 million to account for 3.82% of the shares outstanding.
 The other top investors are Wells Fargo & Company which holds 6.65 million shares representing 2.54% and valued at over $570.22 million, while Lone Pine Capital, LLC holds 2.29% of the shares totaling 6.0 million with a market value of $514.67 million.

-Bilibili Inc. (NASDAQ: BILI) is 20.28% higher on its value in year-to-date trading and has touched a low of $19.25 and a high of $157.66 in the current 52-week trading range.
+Bilibili Inc. (NASDAQ: BILI) is 30.25% higher on its value in year-to-date trading and has touched a low of $19.25 and a high of $157.66 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The BILI stock was last observed hovering at around $107.40 in the last trading session, with the day’s loss setting it -4.3% off its average median price target of $1028.85 for the next 12 months.
-It is also 92.88% off the consensus price target high of $1447.04 offered by 32 analysts, but current levels are 82.09% higher than the price target low of $575.61 for the same period.
+The BILI stock was last observed hovering at around $109.99 in the last trading session, with the day’s gains setting it 1.66% off its average median price target of $1024.10 for the next 12 months.
+It is also 92.28% off the consensus price target high of $1447.04 offered by 33 analysts, but current levels are 80.6% higher than the price target low of $575.61 for the same period.

-The stock witnessed a -28.42% loss in the last 1 month and extending the period to 3 months gives it a 42.11%, and is -25.71% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.54% over the week and 9.78% over the month.
+The stock witnessed a -24.82% loss in the last 1 month and extending the period to 3 months gives it a 47.47%, and is 13.25% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.67% over the week and 9.11% over the month.

 Bilibili Inc. (BILI) Analyst Forecasts